19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 [37/95]

+(7A) For the avoidance of doubt, where a person has been convicted of an offence under subsection (6), and he has on a previous occasion been convicted for contravening section 6A(1) of the Employment of Foreign Workers Act in force immediately before the date of commencement of the Employment of Foreign Workers (Amendment) Act 2007, the first-mentioned conviction shall be considered a second or subsequent conviction under subsection (6).

+[30/2007 wef 01/07/2007]

+(7B) All convictions against the same person for the contravention of subsection (1) at one and the same trial shall be deemed to be one conviction.

+[30/2007 wef 01/07/2007]

 (8) Nothing in this section shall prevent any person from being prosecuted under any other provision of this Act for any act or omission which constitutes an offence under that other provision, but no person shall be punished twice for the same offence.

 [37/95]

-### Application for work permit
+### Application for work pass

-7\.—(1) Any person who wishes to employ a foreign worker shall apply to the Controller for a work permit for the foreign worker.
+7\.—(1) Every application for a work pass shall —

+(a) where the work pass belongs to any category of work passes prescribed by the Minister, be made by a person prescribed for that category of work passes;

+(b) be in such form as the Controller may determine;

+(c) be accompanied by the prescribed fee, if any; and

+(d) be accompanied by such information, statements and documents as the Controller may require.

-(2) Upon receiving an application under subsection (1), the Controller shall consider the application and may issue a work permit in the name of the foreign worker with or without conditions or refuse to issue a work permit.
+(2) On receipt of an application under subsection (1), the Controller may —

+(a) issue a work pass, with or without conditions —

+(i) if the prescribed fee has been paid; and

+(ii) if the Controller is satisfied that the foreign employee or self-employed foreigner to whom the work pass is to be issued is not a prohibited immigrant under section 8 of the Immigration Act (Cap.
+133); or

+(b) refuse to issue any work pass.

+(3) A work pass may, on payment of the prescribed renewal fee, be renewed by the Controller for such period as the Controller may determine, starting from the day immediately following the day on which the work pass would have expired but for that renewal.

-(3) The Controller may at any time —
+(4) The Controller may at any time —

-(a) vary or revoke any of the existing conditions of a work permit or impose new conditions; or
+(a) vary or revoke any of the existing conditions of a work pass or impose new conditions;

-(b) vary, suspend or cancel a work permit.
+(b) vary, suspend or revoke a work pass;

+(c) reinstate a work pass which has been suspended or revoked, if the prescribed fee has been paid; or

+(d) debar any person from applying for or being issued with a work pass for such fixed period of time as may be determined by the Controller.

-(4) Any person who is aggrieved by a decision of the Controller under subsection (2) or (3) may appeal to the Minister whose decision shall be final and shall not be called in question in any court.
+(5) Any person who is aggrieved by a decision of the Controller under subsection (2), (3) or (4) may appeal to the Minister, whose decision shall be final.

+(6) There shall be no judicial review in any court of any decision or act of the Minister or the Controller under this section, except in regard to any question relating to compliance with any procedural requirement of this Act governing such decision.

+(7) In subsection (6), “judicial review” includes proceedings instituted by way of —

+(a) an application for a Mandatory Order, a Prohibiting Order or a Quashing Order;

+(b) an application for a declaration or an injunction;

+(c) an Order for Review of Detention; and

+(d) any other suit or action relating to or arising out of any decision made or act done in pursuance of any power conferred upon the Minister or the Controller by this section.

+[30/2007 wef 01/07/2007]

-### Register of foreign workers to be kept by employer
+### Register of foreign employees to be kept by employer

-8\.—(1) An employer shall keep a register of foreign workers to whom work permits have been issued under section 7.
+8\.—(1) An employer shall keep, in accordance with section 95 of the Employment Act (Cap.
+91), a register of foreign employees to whom work passes have been issued under section 7.

+[30/2007 wef 01/07/2007]

 (2) The register shall be in such form and shall contain such particulars as the Controller may determine.

 (3) The register shall, at all reasonable times, be open to inspection by an employment inspector.

-### Termination of employment of foreign workers
+### Termination of employment of foreign employees

-9\.—(1) Where the Controller has decided to suspend or cancel the work permit of a foreign worker pursuant to section 7(3), the Controller shall notify the employer of the foreign worker of his decision and the employer of the foreign worker shall, within 7 days of receiving the notification, terminate the services of the foreign worker.
+9\.—(1) Where the Controller has decided to suspend or revoke the work pass of a foreign employee under section 7(4), the Controller shall notify the employer of the foreign employee of his decision and the employer of the foreign employee shall, within 7 days of receiving the notification, terminate the employment of the foreign employee.

+[30/2007 wef 01/07/2007]

+(2) Every employer of a foreign employee who intends to have the work pass of the foreign employee cancelled shall —

+(a) apply to the Controller to cancel the work pass; and

-(2) Every employer who terminates the services of a foreign worker under subsection (1) shall return the work permit to the Controller within 7 days of such termination.
+(b) if so required, return the work pass to the Controller within 7 days of such cancellation.

+[30/2007 wef 01/07/2007]

-(3) An employer who fails to comply with subsection (1) or (2) shall be guilty of an offence.
+(3) An employer who contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

+[30/2007 wef 01/07/2007]

-(4) The termination of the services of a foreign worker under subsection (1) shall not be —
+(4) The termination of the employment of a foreign employee under subsection (1) shall not be —

-(a) capable of negotiation with a trade union representing the foreign worker;
+(a) capable of negotiation with a trade union representing the foreign employee;

 (b) a matter in respect of which any form of industrial action may be taken by any such trade union;